davidycliao/flaiR/README.md

 [{flairNLP/flair}](https://github.com/flairnlp/flair) library in Python, designed specifically for R users, especially those in the social sciences.
 It provides easy access to the main functionalities of `{flairNLP}`.
-Developed by [Zalando Research](https://engineering.zalando.com/posts/2018/11/zalando-research-releases-flair.html) in Berlin, Flair provides intuitive interfaces with exceptional multilingual support, especially for various embedding frameworks, and is compatible with the [HuggingFace](https://huggingface.co).
-It also comes equipped with state-of-the-art natural language processing models to analyze your text, such as named entity recognition, sentiment analysis, part-of-speech tagging, biomedical data, sense disambiguation, and classification, with support for a rapidly growing number of languages in the community.
+Developed by Developed by [Zalando Research](https://engineering.zalando.com/posts/2018/11/zalando-research-releases-flair.html) in Berlin, Flair NLP offers intuitive interfaces and exceptional multilingual support, particularly for various embedding frameworks and state-of-the-art natural language processing models to analyze your text, such as named entity recognition, sentiment analysis, part-of-speech tagging, biomedical data, sense disambiguation, and classification, with support for a rapidly growing number of languages in the community.
+In addition, Flair NLP provides an easy framework for training language models and is compatible with HuggingFace.
 For a comprehensive understanding of the `{flairNLP/flair}` architecture, you can refer to the research article ‘[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)’ and the official [manual](https://flairnlp.github.io) written for its Python implementation.

 For R users, {`flairR`} primarily consists of two main components.
 The